Fort de Dailly: Ammunition explosion and renovation

-Additional measures included the replacement of the summit batteries with two 81mm fortress mortars, entirely buried in the mountain's peak.
-A battery of twinned 120mm mortars was added in the 1960s.
+Additional measures included the replacement of the summit batteries with two 81 mm fortress mortars, entirely buried in the mountain's peak.
+A battery of twinned 120 mm mortars was added in the 1960s.
 Both batteries remained in service until 1994.
 These batteries covered the entire Savatan massif.
 The abandoned Batterie de Plex was replaced by the Batterie Dailly Nord, which remained operational until the end of 2003.

 Deactivation and present status

 Dailly was partially deactivated in 1995 and fully decommissioned at the end of 2003.
 With the other Saint-Maurice fortifications, it has been designated as a candidate for preservation.